-In the case of commercial, industrial or other non-residential structure, all new construction, substantial improvements, and repair to structures that have sustained substantial damage shall:
+All new construction, substantial improvements, and repair to structures that have sustained substantial damage which are commercial, industrial or non-residential structures shall:

-- 1. Have the bottom of the lowest floor, including basement, elevated to or above the base flood elevation (BFE); or - 2.
-In lieu of being elevated, non-residential structures may be dry flood-proofed to one (1) foot above the BFE provided that together with all attendant utilities and sanitary facilities the areas of the structure below the required elevation are watertight with walls substantially impermeable to the passage of water, and provided that such structures are composed of structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy.
-A Connecticut licensed professional engineer or architect shall develop structural design specifications and plans for the construction, and shall certify that the design and methods of construction are in accordance with acceptable standards of practice for meeting the provisions of this section.
-Such certification shall be provided to the Zoning Enforcement Officer on the FEMA Floodproofing Certificate, Form 81-65.

-3. Electrical, plumbing, machinery or other utility equipment that service the structure must be elevated to or above the BFE.
+- 1. Have the bottom of the lowest floor, including basement, elevated one (1.0) foot above the base flood elevation (BFE); or - 2.
+In lieu of being elevated, non-residential structures may be dry flood-proofed to one (1.0) foot above the BFE provided that together with all attendant utilities and sanitary facilities the areas of the structure below the required elevation are watertight with walls substantially impermeable to the passage of water, and provided that such structures are composed of structural components having the capability of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy.
+A registered professional engineer or architect shall review and/or develop structural design specifications and plans for the construction, and shall certify that the design and methods of construction are in accordance with acceptable standards of practice for meeting the provisions of this section.
+Such certification shall be provided to the Zoning Enforcement Officer on the FEMA Floodproofing Certificate, Form 81-65. - 3.
+Electrical, plumbing, machinery or other utility equipment that service the structure must be elevated one (1.0) foot above the BFE.